virtualrobotix/sophyai.space/README.md

 •    A small desktop app for interconnect a sat operator or virtual sat operator ground station to the network for inject payload in the network and for recived directly reply for gs around the world .
 For my point of view a sat operator is equivalent of pilot of drone with his ground station app nothing else.
 So could be an ham group that decide to send in space or in air by a ballon its cubesat experiment and want control around the world .
 •    A new prototype back end able to manage a small group of realtime gs for doing experiment.
 Work in progess:
 •    a new mavlink protocol comaptibile with space enviroment.
+For more info about mavlink check here : http://mavlink.io/en/
 •    A simulator of ardupilot cubesat available for all the user that want to test it .
 •    A new opensource hardware for design an education cubesat.